 But this is really mysterious map of Marco Polo?
-And if, as appears from the investigations carried out by now many decades ago, has been amended several times who did it?
-Marco Polo in person or is a Chinese map, or even better Japanese (Chinese people do not go to sea very happy and did not have a fleet until they decided to invade Japan, which did not happen for the destruction of the fleet during a hurricane ).
-And yet, Marco Polo on his return to Venice discussed the information on the new earth or preferred to remain silent to avoid "problems" with the Church of that time not very prone to the discoveries of new lands?
+And if, as appears from the investigations carried out now so many decades ago, has been amended several times who did it?
+Marco Polo is a map of the person or Chinese, Japanese or even better (the Chinese did not go to sea very happy and did not have a fleet until they decided to invade Japan, which did not happen for the destruction of the fleet during a hurricane ).
+And yet, Marco Polo on his return to Venice talked about our land or preferred silence to avoid "problems" with the Church of that time not very prone to the discoveries of new lands?

-One thing is certain: if the card is actually Marco Polo means that another Italian landed in America 200 years before Columbus and who designed the strait that separates Asia from America four centuries before it appeared on the cards Europe.
-That would not be a small thing and the story should be reasonably revised and rewritten.
-The problem or rather the mystery will remain such unless you do not intend to carry out further and further analysis of the chart with the equipment we have today, and you are certainly not those of 1945.
-Although it must be said that Marco Polo never wrote anything about the American continent, nor has it ever written hitting the ground in the area of Alaska.
-But even this does not mean anything basically, if only because you probably did not know what he had discovered, admitted that he did.
+One thing is certain: if the card is actually Marco Polo means that another Italian arrived in America 200 years before Columbus and that drew the strait that separates Asia from America four centuries before it appeared on the cards Europe.
+That would not be a small thing, and the story should be reasonably revised and rewritten.
+The problem, or rather the mystery will remain such unless you do not intend to carry out further and further analysis of the map with the equipment we have today and which are certainly not those of 1945 Although it must be said that Marco Polo never written anything about the American continent, nor has it ever written that he had touched the ground in the area of Alaska.
+But this does not mean anything basically, if nothing else because you probably did not know what he had discovered, admitted that he did.

-It must be said that the men of the 13th century, Europeans of the time, they took the "Million" and stories of the Polo more like a huge romantic fantasy rather than a chronicle of Empires flourishing, far and definitely different than expectations over the short deserts there were men with head in hands or people with one leg or one eye.
+It must be said that the men of the 13th century, Europeans of the time, they took the "Million" and the stories of the Polo's more like a huge romantic fantasy rather than flourishing chronicle of Empires, far and definitely different than expectations over the short deserts there were men with head in hands or people with one leg or one eye.
 No monsters, no dragons.
-Indeed, there was a flourishing kingdom made of flourishing cities, traders smart, astrologers and scientists, technologies and discoveries and an emperor, Kublai Khan, who was a banquet with 40 thousand guests.
+Indeed, there was a flourishing kingdom made of thriving cities, smart traders, astrologers and scientists, technologies and discoveries and an emperor, Kublai Khan, who was a banquet with 40 thousand guests.
 In short, our Western civilization seemed to be a second-rate.
 All the while in the West we gave battle for the conquest or reconquest of the Holy Land.

 As I said, the mystery will remain so, but who knows also the fact that the Roman legions had arrived in China long before Marco Polo was considered a folly.
-Today we know that instead it was real, and that in some remote villages in China there are still descendants of our legionaries ....
+Today we know that instead it was real, and that in some remote villages in China, there are still descendants of our ... legionnaires.
 The story still has much to tell us.